Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Carrier oils are also known as base oils, including vegetable oils and those from fruit being Avocado and Coconut oil.
-Base oils dilute the essential oils known as absolutes before you apply to your skin.
+Carrier oils are also known as base oils, including vegetable oils and those from the fruit being Avocado and Coconut oil.
+Base oils dilute the essential oils known as absolutes before you apply them to your skin.

 Carrier oils literally carry the 100% pure essential oils applied to the skin surface.
 Different carrier oils have dissimilar chemical properties, so determine the therapeutic benefit you are after and select oils accordingly.